-- 1. The field experience must provide an opportunity for the student to demonstrate application of content areas of instruction listed in Standard III.C (in this document). - 2.
-The field experience must follow a logical sequence in the curriculum, allowing the student to apply the knowledge, skills, and abilities learned through didactic and laboratory classes.
+- 1. The field experience must provide an opportunity for the student to demonstrate application of areas of instruction listed in Standard III.C (in this document). - The field experience must follow a logical sequence in the curriculum, allowing the student to apply the knowledge, skills, and abilities learned through didactic and laboratory classes.
 Field experience should be done towards the end of the curriculum within the final year of study. - 3.
 The field experience must provide opportunity for students to demonstrate professional and ethical standards within the field of strength and conditioning. - 4.
 The field experience must provide a minimum of 300 hours of contact time including: - a.
-A minimum of two substantially different experiences (not necessarily two different sites) that include two or more of the following categories: sports, genders, ages range, abilities or competitive levels, or other. - b.
+A minimum of two substantially different experiences that include two or more of the following categories: sport, gender, age range, or other. - b.
 Two different supervisors (does not require experiences at two different sites). - c.
-Minimum of 75 hours per site.
+Minimum of 75 hours per experience.